 Things have calmed since, and the President-Prime Minister system has been successful in guaranteeing executive representation of both the New Forces and nationalist groups.
 The Ivorian economy has picked up after the calamity of the previous decade and another presidential election is due in October of this year, with parliamentary ballots set to take place in 2016.
 Society remains fragmented at some levels, but the evolution towards a stable, democratic existence is well underway, and feelings of anger, resentment and alienation have cooled.

-Things had not been much better for Ivory’s Coast national team until they lifted the Africa Cup of Nations trophy in Equatorial Guinea last month.
+Things had not been much better for Ivory’s Coast national team until they lifted the Africa Cup of Nations trophy in Equatorial Guinea.
 That triumph came after years of continually falling short: runners-up in 2012 and 2006, quarter-finalists in 2010 and 2013, and fourth place in 2008.
-This year’s triumph was long-awaited, so much so that the likes of Drogba, Eboué and Didier Zokora – key members of the so-called ‘golden generation’ – were not part of the squad.
+The triumph was long-awaited, so much so that the likes of Drogba, Eboué and Didier Zokora – key members of the so-called golden generation – were not part of the squad.

 They may have failed to reach the World Cup knockout stages or lift the Cup of Nations title, but that team’s best moments came away from the football field.
 That collection of players – Muslim and Christian, northern and southern – provided a visible symbol of solidarity and amity at a time when Ivory Coast was split rigidly in half.